The Ultimate Guide to Convert Your Website to A Mobile App

 In this section, you can personalize the color palette of your app to ensure it matches your brand’s colors.
 Not only that, but you can choose different colors for different devices!

 You have control over the basics like the splash screen and the tab bar colors.
-However, if you dig further into the options, you’ll see that you can apply color to the mobile app for iOS and Android users.
+You can also choose different colors for different devices, such as specific colors for iOS and Android users.

 There’s nothing that says the two have to be different.
 However, if you want to apply a slight variation, you can do so here.